-This course is for anyone whose role involves supporting families where a parent or carer has committed a sexual offence online.
-For example, it is ideal for frontline professionals and managers, and for those working in policing, social work, family support work, probation and education.
+This course is for anyone whose role, as a pr or manager, involves supporting families where a parent or carer has accessed child sexual abuse material.
+For example, it is ideal for police officers, social workers, family support workers, probation officers and those working in education.